 Quick Self-Care Tips

-• 6Monitor for diabetes
+• 6Get screened for diabetes and cholesterol regularly

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.